The New GA: Acquisition

 Ecommerce data

 Ecommerce data is available in both the classic and the G4 interface if you keep track of it.
 While our lab site is not really an ecommerce site, we do have a few products for sale there, so we can collect the e-commerce data.
-Our G4 example does not have this information.
+We don’t see enough there to have useful data to show you, but GA4 shows us the zeros more frequently than Universal Analytics did.

 At first glance, the new interface seems to highlight transactions a bit more than the classic view.
 However, the same information is available in both views.